Complexity Framework For Forbidden Subgraphs I: The Framework: Introduction

+We pioneer an algorithmic meta-classification of ${\cal H}$-subgraph-free graphs.
+Before we define our framework, we first give some terminology.
 A class of graphs has bounded treewidth if there is a constant~$c$ such that every graph in it has treewidth at most~$c$.
-A graph is {\it subcubic} if every vertex has degree at most~$3$.
-The {\it subdivision} of an edge $e=uv$ of a graph replaces $e$ by a new vertex $w$ and edges $uw$ and $wv$.
-For an integer $k\geq 1$, the {\it $k$-subdivision} of a graph~$G$ is the graph obtained from $G$ after subdividing each edge of $G$ exactly $k$ times.
+Recall that a graph is subcubic if every vertex has degree at most~$3$.
+For an integer $k\geq 1$, the {\it $k$-subdivision} of an edge $e=uv$ of a graph replaces $e$ by a path of length $k+1$ with endpoints $u$ and $v$ (and $k$ new vertices).
+The {\it $k$-subdivision} of a graph~$G$ is the graph obtained from $G$ after $k$-subdividing each edge.
 For a graph class ${\cal G}$ and an integer~$k$, let ${\cal G}^k$ consist of the $k$-subdivisions of the graphs in ${\cal G}$.
-The $4$-vertex star is known as the {\it claw}.
-A {\it subdivided} claw is obtained from a claw after subdividing each of its edges zero or more times.
-The {\it disjoint union} $G_1+G_2$ of two vertex-disjoint graphs $G_1$ and $G_2$ is the graph $(V(G_1)\cup V(G_2),E(G_1)\cup E(G_2))$.
-The set ${\cal S}$ consists of all non-empty disjoint unions of a set of zero or more subdivided claws and paths; see Fig.~\ref{f-st} for an example of a graph that belongs to ${\cal S}$.

-A graph problem $\Pi$ is computationally hard {\it under edge subdivision of subcubic graphs} if there is a~$k\geq 1$ such that: if $\Pi$ is computationally hard for the class ${\cal G}$ of subcubic graphs, then $\Pi$ is computationally hard for ${\cal G}^{kp}$ for every $p\geq 1$; see Section~\ref{s-c3} for some reasons why we cannot simplify this definition.
+A graph problem $\Pi$ is computationally hard {\it under edge subdivision of subcubic graphs} if there is an integer~$k\geq 1$ such that: if $\Pi$ is computationally hard for the class ${\cal G}$ of subcubic graphs, then $\Pi$ is computationally hard for ${\cal G}^{kp}$ for every $p\geq 1$; see Section~\ref{s-c3} for some reasons why we cannot simplify this definition.